-Items including but not limited to: cellphones, trading cards, tablets, cameras, laptops, computer games, etc. should be left at home to avoid being lost, stolen or damaged.
-If a student needs to have an electronic device in school, it should be turned off & secured in a locker unless being used for instructional purposes within the classroom.
+Items including but not limited to: cellphones, trading cards, personal tablets, cameras, computer games, etc. should be left at home to avoid being lost, stolen or damaged.
+If a student needs to have a personal device in school, it should be turned off & secured in a locker unless being used for instructional purposes within the classroom.
 The school will not be responsible for these and other personal belongings.
 Staff members will use their discretion regarding the possession or use of these devices in the classroom.
 See 'Cell Phones and Other Electronic Communication Devices' description under Disciplinary Infractions.